 My grandmother’s easy bread stuffing is a family favorite because it absolutely delicious and so easy to make.
 No Thanksgiving/Christmas would be complete without it.

-This bread stuffing is flavored with a lot of aromatic herbs, garlic, onion and Parmesan to make every bite a delicious one.
+This traditional stuffing recipe is flavored with a lot of aromatic herbs, garlic, onion and Parmesan to make every bite a delicious one.

 How do you make bread stuffing?

-Fry onions and garlic in the butter until soft and translucent then mix with breadcrumbs and aromatics.
-Stir in the milk until the mixture is damp but not wet and transfer to a suitable baking dish (a loaf pan or cast iron skillet works well).
+In a large skillet set over medium-high heat, fry onions and garlic in the butter until soft and translucent then mix with breadcrumbs and aromatics.
+Stir in the milk until the mixture is damp but not wet and transfer to a suitable casserole dish/baking dish (a loaf pan or cast iron skillet works well).
 Bake for 30-45 minutes until crisp and golden.

 Can you make stuffing with fresh bread?